-A book review blog for books that are not on the bestseller lists, but are still deserving of attention.
+A book review blog for books that are not on the bestseller lists, but still deserve attention.

 Monday, August 15, 2016